socketstream/socketstream/README.md

 ### Introduction

 SocketStream is a new full stack web framework built around the [Single-page Application](http://en.wikipedia.org/wiki/Single-page_application) paradigm.
 It embraces websockets, in-memory datastores (Redis), and client-side rendering to provide an ultra-responsive experience that will amaze your users.

+Project status: Highly experimental but usable.
+Improving almost every day.

+A request: I wish to keep SocketStream under-the-radar for now whilst I build a public website for it and, most importantly, figure out a good way to test the code (now the API has settled down somewhat).
+If you've discovered this project and wish to contribute, that would be awesome!
+But please don't tweet about it or post it on Hacker News just yet.
+Thank you.

 ### How does it work?